jakubvalenta/covid-chance/README.md

 #### Configuration

-Define the name of your Twitter profile in the property `post_tweet.profile_name` and the description in the property `post_tweet.profile_description_template`.
+Specify the name of your Twitter profile in the property `post_tweet.profile_name` and the description in the property `post_tweet.profile_description_template`.
 This step will update your Twitter profile with these values every time it's run.
-The description is a Python template string that can contain the variables `${n_posted}` and `${n_total}` which will be filled with the number of tweets already posted and with the total number of approved tweets respectively.
+The description is a Python template string that can contain the variables `${n_posted}` and `${n_total}` that will be filled with the number of tweets already posted and with the total number of approved tweets respectively.

-Optionally, you can defined a template string for each tweet in the `post_tweet.tweet_template` property.
-This is a Python template string that can contain the variables `${text}` and `${url}` which will be filled with the text of the tweet and the URL of the page from which the text was parsed.
+Optionally, you can specidy a template string for each tweet in the `post_tweet.tweet_template` property.
+This is a Python template string that can contain the variables `${text}` and `${url}` that will be filled with the text of the tweet and the URL of the page from which the text was parsed.
 This is useful to include static hashtags in the tweet text.